 I’m not sure about you guys, but for our family, it feels like there’s no such thing as the perfect time to begin huge transitions like potty training.
 Even when we try to create the ideal schedule, it has so much more to do with whether or not our little ones are ready themselves.

 The truth is that Owen has been showing some of the signs that he’s ready to start potty training for a while now.
-He keeps his diaper dry for an extended period occasionally tells us or even hides when he’s peeing or pooping and when his diaper is wet, and often pulls on it to let us know he needs a change.
-That said, it doesn’t seem like he’s 100% ready.
-We’re working on getting him comfortable with the process and decided to introduce the potty with ease so that once he takes interest we can begins from a comfortable place.
-Here are five ways to start potty training with ease:
+He keeps his diaper dry for an extended period, occasionally tells us or even hides when he’s peeing or pooping and when his diaper is wet and often pulls on it to let us know he needs a change.
+That said, it doesn’t seem like he’s 100% ready to start potty training.
+We’re working on getting him comfortable with the process and decided to introduce the potty with ease so that once he takes interest we can begin from a comfortable place.

 Purchase a Few Potty Training-Focused Books